Dorothy Marshall (archaeologist): Dorothy Marshall Medal

-Dorothy Marshall Medal, named for her, awarded by the Society of Antiquaries of Scotland every three years to an individual who has made an outstanding contribution to Scottish archaeology or related work.
-The Medal was first awarded in 1995 to Tam Ward for his fieldwork around Biggar.
+The Dorothy Marshall Medal, named for her, is awarded by the Society of Antiquaries of Scotland every three years to an individual who has made an outstanding contribution to Scottish archaeology or related work.
+The Medal was first awarded in 1995 to Tam Ward FSAScot for his fieldwork around Biggar.
+Subsequent winners include Bill Cormack FSAScot (1998), Elizabeth Rennie FSAScot (2001), Major Patrick Cave-Browne FSAScot (2004), Iain Keillar (2007), Walter Elliot FSAScot (2010), Jean Comrie FSAScot (2013), Audrey Henshall FSAScot (2016), Anne Speirs FSAScot (2019), and Martin Wildgoose (2022).
+The medal was most recently awarded in 2025 to Christine Yuill FSAScot for her work at the National Museums Scotland.